- About Homelessness

 The text below is an excerpt, to download the entire document, please click here or on the link above.

-From 2012 to 2013, overall homelessness in Memphis-Shelby County, Tennessee decreased by 12.5 percent and chronic homelessness among individuals decreased by 17 percent.
-Between 2011 and 2013, the number of homeless persons in families decreased by six percent (from 707 to 665 people).
+From 2012 to 2014, overall homelessness in Memphis-Shelby County, Tennessee decreased by 21 percent and chronic homelessness among individuals decreased by 39 percent.
+And, the number of homeless families decreased by 30 percent, from 214 families in 2012 to 149 families in 2014.

 The city of Memphis is located in Shelby County, Tennessee’s geographically largest and most populated county.
 Memphis is Tennessee’s biggest city and second largest metropolitan area, with a population of 655,155 people in 2012.
 At 31.7 percent, the 2012 rate of homelessness per 10,000 people in Memphis-Shelby County exceeded the state rate of 15 percent.

-In 2010, the Mayors’ Committee to End Homelessness, led by the City and County Mayors developed The Action Plan to End Homelessness in Memphis and Shelby County, its ten year plan to end homelessness.
+In 2011, the Mayors’ Committee to End Homelessness, led by the City and County Mayors, entered the implementation phase of its ten year plan to end homelessness.
 The plan included 18 strategies focused on preventing and ending chronic homelessness, family and youth homelessness, and veteran homelessness, and providing a pathway out of homelessness for all.
 With new Memphis and Shelby County mayors and a seasoned housing authority director staffing the Mayors’ Committee, the plan to end homelessness had political support and gained traction.

 Increase Permanent Supportive Housing Supply.

 She was enrolled in the Strong Families Initiative that permanently houses homeless, child welfare involved families.
-With her new housing and stability, she has successfully carried her baby to term and is expecting a healthy delivery any day now.
+With her new housing and stability, she successfully carried her baby to term and delivered a healthy 8 pound baby girl.

 She describes the huge relief she feels knowing that she has a safe place for herself and her children.
 Although tackling tough issues that would challenge any of us, these issues are more surmountable with a supportive team from Strong Families and her neighbors, now friends.